micartey/jairo/README.md

 }
 ```

 As you can see, the `@Field` annotations was also added.
-This annotation is very important as it specifies the instance name of the global parameter which will be added in order to hold an instance of `TargetInjector` inside `Target`.
+This annotation is very important as it specifies the instance name of the global variable which will be added in order to hold an instance of `TargetInjector` inside `Target`.

 The following section illustrates what is happening to the `Target` class at runtime: